What does the entry fee include?

-We don’t have a solo category for the 7-Day Epic.
+We don’t have a solo category in 2018.
 If you are struggling to find a team mate we have a ‘Find a Team Mate’ section on the website so get your info up there, and find a new mate to ride with you.

 Do competitors need a support team?

 You don’t ‘need’ a support team…but you may enjoy some support along the way!
 We have lots of options for Supporters.
-Check out the Supporter Pack options here.
 We also have lots of on course and Race Village support for you – check out Rider Support for the info.

 Is it compulsory for participants to stay in the Race Village?
 I understand this is part of the package but I have contacts in several of the support towns and would opt to stay with them, although would have dinner etc. in the Village.